jbutler/lenderbot/README.md

 * `-t`, `--testFilters`: Test loan filters by applying them to all loans currently listed.

 ## Configuration
-Account configuration and lending criteria are two pieces that you'll need/want to tweak.
-There are separate config files for each.
+Put the config files in your home dir under `~/.lenderbot/`.
+See config in `example_config` for examples.

 ### Account configuration
 There are five fields of interest in the account configuration json file (config.json):